ggould75/Chip-8-Emulator/README.md

 ### Progress

+**[16/10/20]**
+- Virtual machine rendering now uses the entire window space, constrained to 2:1 ratio
+- Machine is not started when ROM image is not found.
+An alert is also displayed
+- Made possible to disable debug console logs

 **[15/10/20]** Fixed issue in 0x8xy5 instruction, so now the ball in pong bounce back correctly! :-)

 **[14/10/20]** Keyboard events are now forwarded and handled and somehow I can play!
 However there might be an issue with program jumps or with collision detection as the ball almost always doesn't bounce back :-(